 Originally hailing from Ottawa, Canada, Hugh got his start in the restaurant business as a dishwasher at the age of fifteen.
 Eventually, he moved to Montreal for college but couldn’t resist the siren call of the chef’s coat.
 In 1994, he returned to Ottowa and worked under chef Rob Mcdonald of Café Henry Burger fame.
-Here he gained a wealth of knowledge on French cuisine and the ins and outs of fine-dining.
+Here, he gained a wealth of knowledge on French cuisine and discovered the ins and outs of fine-dining.

-After opening 5&10 in 2000, Hugh slowly began to expand his restaurant empire, resulting in a collection of different cuisines, vibes, and communities.
+After opening 5&10 in 2000, Hugh slowly began to expand his restaurant empire, resulting in an amalgam of different cuisines, vibes, and communities.
 The National, another Athens outpost, was the next to come, and has been satisfying locals with its Mediterranean influenced cuisine for over a decade.
 Eventually, Atlanta wanted a piece of the action.
 In 2010, Empire State South opened, pairing a comprehensive food and wine program with a stylish, fully modern ambiance.
 Five years later, the newest kid on the block arrived.
 Born out of America’s renewed interest in craft coffee and killer brunch, Spiller Park Coffee has now expanded to two different locations.
 Though each restaurant is wholly unique, they all share the “Hugh Acheson” stamp; every single one is clean, creative, and perfectly executed.

 Despite balancing this busy schedule, Hugh still found time to become a celebrity in his own right.
 In 2010, he competed in the third season of Top Chef Masters.
 Though he didn’t claim the top prize, he was invited to become a judge on Top Chef in season 9.
 A quick fan favorite, Hugh continued his residency on the show, serving as a judge through season 13 and hosting the Bravo Network’s complimentary online show Battle of the Sous Chefs.
 These programs expanded Hugh’s reputation throughout the country, all while he was serving some of the best culinary zingers this side of Gordon Ramsay.

 Luckily for all foodies who can’t make it to Georgia, Hugh has written multiple cookbooks for posterity.
 His first book, 2011’s A New Turn In The South: Southern Flavors Reinvented for Your Kitchen, earned him the James Beard award for “Best Cookbook in American Cooking.”
 The following year, he nabbed a second one, earning the title of “Best Chef Southeast.”
 Not one to settle, Hugh published three more cookbooks on a variety of different topics and techniques, including pickling, slow cooking, and seasonal produce.
-Respectively titled Pick a Pickle: 50 Recipes for Pickles, Relishes, and Fermented Snacks, The Chef and The Slow Cooker, and The Broad Fork: Recipes for The Wide World of Vegetables and Fruits, each book is an excellent resource for the personal or professional chef.
+Respectively titled Pick a Pickle: 50 Recipes for Pickles, Relishes, and Fermented Snacks, The Chef and The Slow Cooker, and The Broad Fork: Recipes for The Wide World of Vegetables and Fruits, each book is an excellent resource for any personal or professional chef.

 His desire to teach isn’t limited to adults however; Hugh is also the founder of the “Seed Life Skills” program, which seeks to better home economics programs in middle schools.
 The program empowers middle-school students by teaching them how to cook for themselves, therefore setting them up to make healthy, budget-conscious choices during their college years.
 “I want to give kids retainable knowledge that can help get them over later hurdles in life” says Hugh.
 “I want them to be able to say three magic words; ‘I got this’.”